What is Peroneal Tendinopathy?

 - Increased levels of training

-- Returning to sport/activity after prolonged period off
+- Returning to sport/activity after a prolonged period off

 - Walking on uneven terrain